KansasCityWomeninTechnology/angulargirlskc-tool-instructions/version-control/git-mac.md

 Replace the text "Your Name" with your own full name, keeping the quotation marks. i.e. "Jane Doe"
 {% endhint %}

-Next, set your user email address by running the following command and pressing `Return/Enter`:
+Next, set your user email address by running the following command:

 ```bash
 git config --global user.email youremail@example.com